 - Monitored commercial intruder alarm systems offer Police response.
 High-quality monitored systems that are compliant with police requirements are eligible for immediate Police response.
 The time that is saved with this direct connection via the monitoring centre can mean the difference between catching the criminal and arriving too late.
 Police response systems can only be installed by approved security companies

-- In many instances, the amount spent on a monitored alarm system can be offset by a reduction in your insurance premium and it is certainly worth contacting your insurance provider to check this if you are thinking about having a commercial intruder alarm fitted or your current one updated.
+- In many instances, the amount spent on a monitored alarm system can be offset by a reduction in your insurance premium and it is certainly worth contacting your insurance provider to check if you are thinking about having a commercial intruder alarm fitted or your current one updated.
 If they don’t offer you any discount then shop around with other insurers and ask them

 Types of Commercial Intruder Alarms?